How to Write in a Card: Tips for Elegant Messages and Error-Free Writing

 Structuring a Greeting

 Begin by addressing the recipient appropriately.
 Use "Dear [Name]" for more formal cards or simply "[Name]" for casual notes.
-Always ensure the name is spelled correctly to maintain a personal touch.
-If it’s a non-personal card, such as for business or condolences, opt for "To Whom It May Concern" if you do not know the name of the recipient.
+Always ensure the name is spelled correctly.

 1. Choose an Appropriate Salutation: Start with a greeting that suits the level of formality of your relationship.

-2. Add an Introductory Phrase: Examples include phrases like “I hope this message finds you well,” which set a positive tone.
+2. Add an Introductory Phrase: Examples include "I hope this message finds you well," "Happy Birthday!" or simply jumping straight to your personal message.

-3. Tailor Your Language: Adjust your language based on who will receive your card; use jovial tones for friends but keep it professional for colleagues.
+3. Tailor Your Language: Adjust based on who will receive your card; use jovial tones for friends but keep it professional for colleagues.

 Formulating a Personal Message